 Storm of the Century

 Okay, I might be cheating with this one a little bit.
-It’s a (fairly short) miniseries and not a film, but I just can’t leave Storm of the Century out because it’s so damn good.
+It’s a (fairly short) miniseries and not a film, but I just can’t leave Storm of the Century out because it’s so damn good and so damn underrated.
 This Stephen King story – which he wrote as a screenplay and not as a novel – is a chilling tale about a small town in right off the coast of Maine (because Stephen King) that’s visited by an ominous drifter – played to spine-tingling perfection by Colm Feore – during the titular tempest.
 And just like 1408 and The Mist, Storm of the Century’s ending will stick with you long after it’s over.

 A24 has given us some of the greatest horror films in the past few years, and almost none of them have received the widespread recognition they deserve.
 For example: Green Room is one of the studio’s best, but I only know one other person aside from me who saw it in theaters.
 The story centers around the members of a punk rock band who witness a heinous crime at a neo-Nazi rally, and are forced to defend themselves.
 Leading the band is the late Anton Yelchin in one of his final roles, and the skinheads’ boss is played by Patrick Stewart, who gives a performance that might change the way you look at Captain Picard and Professor X for quite some time.

-Before working on Godzilla: King of The Monsters, Michael Dougherty wrote and directed this holiday-themed horror comedy.
-The strong cast of both comedic and dramatic actors like Adam Scott and Toni Collette, an entire sackfull of memorable monsters, and a better balance of laughs and scares than any other horror comedy I’ve seen (sorry, Shaun of the Dead), make Krampus a horror for the holidays that’s all to easy to recommend.
+Before working on Godzilla: King of The Monsters, Michael Dougherty wrote and directed this hilarious and heart-stopping holiday-themed horror comedy.
+The strong cast of both comedic and dramatic actors like Adam Scott and Toni Collette, a literal sack-full of memorable monsters, and a better balance of laughs and scares than any other horror comedy I’ve seen (sorry, Shaun of the Dead), make Krampus a horror for the holidays that’s all too easy to recommend.

 Trick ‘r Treat